The Long Dark: Story mode (Wintermute)

-Story mode (also known as "Wintermute") is an episodic adventure game, with survival elements, and does not have a permadeath feature.
-In Wintermute, the player switches between roles of a crash-landed pilot or his physician passenger as both struggle to survive after a geomagnetic storm and cannot freely travel across the game world, each being restricted to certain geographic regions.
+Story mode (also known as Wintermute) is an episodic adventure game with survival elements, and does not have a permadeath feature.
+In Wintermute, the narrative alternates between Will Mackenzie and Dr. Astrid Greenwood as they try and find each other after crash-landing in the Canadian wilderness following a geomagnetic storm.
+The player faces survival difficulties as in other play modes, but is restricted to certain geographic regions in each episode.

 Story mode was initially planned to be released late 2014, but was pushed back to late 2016.
 Development was pushed back again and the game was ultimately released on August 1, 2017, with the first two episodes of the five-part story released together.
 The episodes are: